iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 > I find the app easy to use and so far have not had any issues.<br> :date: __2021-02-11 13:59:39__

-> works alright most of the time<br> :date: __2021-01-02 23:03:58__

-> Lots of functionality doesnt work because GP hasn't signed up to provide it but was does work is quite good.
-Most annoying aspect is when there is an upgrade due and you cannot log in and use it until you upgrade...but it doesnt tell you that it just makes out you got you credentials wrong.<br> :date: __2021-01-02 10:15:46__

 #### 3-star reviews